-The bus interchange improvements will encourage the use of public transport services to access the subject site, and in turn reduce the reliance on private vehicle travel (and demand for car parking) for employment-based uses.
+The bus interchange improvements will encourage the use of public transport services to access the subject site, and in turn reduce the reliance on private vehicle travel (and demand for car parking) for employmentbased uses.
 Scentre Group will continue to liaise with Transport for NSW to progress the current conceptual design of the bus interchange.

-SLR Ref: 620.12132-M03-v1.1 Revised Planning Proposal Transport Review 20190228.docx Date: 28 February 2019
+Westfield Eastgardens SLR Ref: 620.12132-M03-v1.1 Revised Planning Revised Planning Proposal Proposal Transport Review 20190228.docx Review of Transport Matters Date: 28 February 2019